 How many watts does a home solar panel hold

-How many watts does a 60w solar panel actually have
+How many watts does a 580 solar panel have

 How many watts does a solar panel typically have in Iraq